• Skip to primary navigation

 • Once sliced, cut each round into 4-5 pieces, place in a large pot.

 • Zest and juice the lemon.
-Add juices and zests to the pot, along with the water.
+Add lemon juice and lemon zest to the pot, along with the water.
 Bring to a boil over high heat.

-• Once water comes to a hard boil, reduce heat and simmer for around 45 minutes, or until the orange rinds are very tender.
+• Once water comes to a hard boil, reduce element to medium heat (or medium low heat, if you have a really hot burner), and simmer for around 45 minutes, or until the orange rinds are very tender.

-• Turn the temperature back up, bring the mixture up to a boil.
+• Turn the temperature back up, bring the cooking liquid up to a full rolling boil.

-• Continue to boil, stirring constantly until it reaches between 220-224 F on a candy thermometer - about 15-20 minutes.
+• Continue to boil, stirring constantly until the orange mixture reaches between 220-224 degrees F on a candy thermometer - about 15-20 minutes.

-• Ladle into hot, sterilized canning jars - have about 10 jam jars ready.
+• Ladle hot marmalade into hot, sterilized canning jars - have about 10 jam jars ready.

-• Use a clean, wet paper towel to wipe down the top of each jar.
+• Use a clean, wet paper towel or clean kitchen towel to wipe down the top of each jar.

-• Check all lids for a proper seal: they should have sucked down into a vacuum seal as the jars cooled.
+• The next day, check all lids for a proper seal: they should have sucked down into a vacuum seal as the jars cooled to room temperature.

-• Store properly sealed jars for later use; refrigerate any that did not seal for use in the coming weeks.
+• Tighten all rims and store properly sealed jars in a cool dark place for later use; refrigerate any that did not seal for use in the coming weeks.

 Nutrition